lilanpei/Bike-sharing-simulation-with-Simpy/README.md

 ## Station :

-* The bike-sharing station with a capacity(maximum number of bikes/docks), init with init_ratio \times capacity of bikes.
+* The bike-sharing station with a capacity(maximum number of bikes/docks), init with $init_ratio \times capacity of bikes$.
 * The monitor process : when the bikes in the station(a container) <= capacity times by reset_ratio or >= capacity times by (1-reset_ratio), the calling of reset station will triggered, the station will be reset with half number of capacity of bikes when the refilling vehicle arrived.

 ## Depot Station :